Why You Can't Hire Your Way Out of a Broken Process

 Most founders experience this as a feeling: something that used to be easy now takes three times as long.
 Information that everyone once shared naturally now lives in separate heads, separate tools, separate email threads.
 The business is growing, but so is the friction.

 This is the coordination problem.
-And it has a mathematical basis that explains why growth feels harder than it should.
+It has a mathematical basis that explains why growth feels harder than it should, and a set of practical frameworks for addressing it at each stage.

 Why Scaling Business Operations Breaks Down